The scaling limit of the interface of the continuous-space symbiotic branching model: Bounds on the width of the interface

 \section{Bounds on the width of the interface}

-In this section, we will prove the $p$th moment estimate on the approximate width of the interface $(R_t(\eps) - L_t(\eps))$ of Theorem~\ref{thm:width} using the fourth moment estimates established in Proposition~\ref{mixed_moments}.
-We recall that
+In this section, we will prove the $p$th moment estimate on the approximate width of the interface $(R_t(\eps) - L_t(\eps))$ of Theorem~\ref{thmm:width} using the fourth moment estimates established in Proposition~\ref{mixed_moments}.
+Since we are interested in the dependence of the constants on $\gamma$, we write as above $(u^\sse{\gamma}_t, v^\sse{\gamma}_t)$ for a solution of $\operatorname{cSBM}(\rho,\gamma)$ and moreover define

 and